diegoroyo/mitransient/README.md

 ## Plugins implemented

+> [!TIP]
+> You can also look at the plugins' documentation in [our online documentation](https://mitransient.readthedocs.io).
+Look on the left menu for Integrators, Films, Emitters and Sensors.

 `mitransient` implements the following plugins which can be used in scene XML files and dictionaries.
 To view a description of their parameters, click on the name of your desired plugin.
 * `film`:
   * [`transient_hdr_film`](https://github.com/diegoroyo/mitransient/blob/main/mitransient/films/transient_hdr_film.py): Transient equivalent of Mitsuba 3's `hdrfilm` plugin.